-Interns are paired with mentors based on common certification areas.
+Interns are paired with mentors based on a variety of factors including: common certification areas, location, and specific need.
 In some instances, when a mentor is not available in an intern's area of certification, the Intern will be assigned a mentor, who while certified in another area, is knowledgeable about classroom management and instruction, and will introduce the Intern to professionals in his/her certification area.